dorkodu/sage/sage.md

 > We prefer **JSON** and suggest you to use JSON if possible, but you can also use another format for query and/or result, *in the same way we use JSON*.
 >
-> In the **“Response”** section, we will mention this topic.
+> In the **[Response](#response)** section, we will talk about this.

 #### Result Coercion

 A Sage server, when retrieving an attribute of a given scalar type, must uphold the contract the scalar type describes, either by coercing the value or producing an **attribute error** if a value cannot be coerced or if coercion may result in data loss.

 A Sage service may decide to allow coercing different internal types to the expected return type.
-For example when coercing a attribute of type `int` or a `boolean` true value may produce `1` or a string value `"123"` may be parsed as base‐10 `123`.
+For example when coercing a attribute of type `int` or a `boolean` true value may produce `1` , or a string value `"123"` may be parsed as base‐10 `123`.
 However if internal type coercion cannot be reasonably performed without losing information, then it must raise an **attribute error**.

 Since this coercion behavior is not observable to clients of a Sage service, the precise rules of coercion are left to the implementation.
 The only requirement is that a Sage server must yield values which adhere to the expected Scalar type.